 "Required to initialize the module.
 RV will call this function to create your mode."

 Please read the *reference manual* which is available on-line here.

-or from RV's Help->RV Reference Manaul menu items.
+or from RV's Help->RV Reference Manual menu items.

 The command API is nearly identical to Mu.
 There are a few modules which are important to know about: rv.rvtypes, rv.commands, rv.extra_commands, and rv.rvui.
 These implement the base Python interface to RV.

-We currently do not have seperate documentation for RV's command API in Python (e.g. via pydoc), but you can use the existing Mu Command API Browser available under RV's Help menu.
+We currently do not have separate documentation for RV's command API in Python (e.g., via Pydoc), but you can use the existing Mu Command API Browser available under RV's Help menu.
 The commands and extra_commands modules are basically identical between the two languages.
-We hope to have a pydoc solution in the future.
+We hope to have a Pydoc solution in the future.

 If you are not familiar with Python please visit python.org to find relevant documentation, books, and tutorials.
 We cannot answer support questions about Python the language but we are happy to help with questions regarding RV's Python integration and Python command API.

 Note: Edited to use import instead of "from".